Thinking about your New Year’s resolutions? Here are 5 achievable tasks that every beef farmer should consider setting themselves for 2021.

 - More accurate Euro-Star Indexes

 In addition, submitting on farm weights to ICBF is hugely beneficial to the reliability of the Euro-Star Indexes.
 It allows ICBF to better estimate the animals genetic merit for growth but also a cow’s genetic merit for milk production (milk is measured in a suckler cow through the weight of her calf).
-The proposed new Beef Environmental Efficiency Pilot (BEEP) programme will pay farmers to weigh suckler cows and their calves.
 Once cows and calved are weighed you can generate a Weaning Performance Report for your herd.

 - Use Euro-Star Indexes when selecting replacement females